hisaac/PRIME-peer-challenge-10-26/README.md

 # Peer Programming Challenge - Javascript - 1

 Our first peer challenge!
-I worked on this with @emilykeenan.
+My partner for this challenge was [Emily Keenan](https://github.com/emilykeenan).